bentoml/OpenLLM/README.md

 stack traces.
 For usage tracking, check out the [code](./src/openllm/utils/analytics.py).

-You can opt-out of usage tracking by using the `--do-not-track` CLI option:
+You can opt out of usage tracking by using the `--do-not-track` CLI option:

 ```bash
 openllm [command] --do-not-track
 ```

-Or by setting environment variable `OPENLLM_DO_NOT_TRACK=True`:
+Or by setting the environment variable `OPENLLM_DO_NOT_TRACK=True`:

 ```bash
 export OPENLLM_DO_NOT_TRACK=True